 What URL should the mirror be available as?

-We're trying to standardize on <hostname>/turnkeylinux.
+We're trying to standardize on serving the root mirror directory on <hostname>/turnkeylinux.
 For example:

 http://ftp.halifax.rwth-aachen.de/turnkeylinux/ ftp://ftp.halifax.rwth-aachen.de/turnkeylinux/ rsync://ftp.halifax.rwth-aachen.de/turnkeylinux/